Who we are

 Phase 1: Building a strong knowledge base (fall 2019 to fall 2020)

 We are building a strong knowledge base.
-We will listen to the experiences, knowledge and opinions of adults on the autism spectrum, family members and allies, service providers and professionals.
-We will gather this information through community outreach sessions and an online survey.
+We have listened to the experiences, knowledge and opinions of adults on the autism spectrum, family members and allies, service providers and professionals.
+We have gathered this information through community outreach sessions and an online survey.

-The result will be a “community snapshot” that documents the met and unmet needs of our adult ASD community.
+The result is a “community snapshot” that documents the met and unmet needs of our adult ASD community.
 Our work includes looking at approaches other communities have created to support adults on the autism spectrum.

-Phase 2: Creating a new way to connect, collaborate and coordinate (fall 2020 and beyond)
+Phase 2: Creating a new way to connect, collaborate and coordinate (spring 2021 and beyond)

 Using the knowledge base we created in Phase 1, we will seek more funding to create a new way to bring adults on the autism spectrum, their families and allies and the supports and services they need together in a more accessible way.
 We will work to find the funding to make this vision a reality.